 - Healthy eating – Diet has an outsized impact on our physical and mental health.
 Many of us, when stressed, self-medicate with food.
 Food addiction is an unchecked killer in America.
 Food is legal.
 It's required to keep us alive.
 However, too much of a good thing causes health problems.
 Obesity causes heart disease, diabetes, and a host of other health problems.
 Rather than reducing stress, overeating increases it.

-To be perfectly honest with you, I had a hard time writing this post.
-Talking about my Christian beliefs in this day and age can be risky.
+I had a hard time writing this post.
+Talking about our Christian beliefs in this day and age can be risky.
 And I'm not trying to evangelize anyone (though if God causes you to think about your faith, I would be delighted)

 I find a lot of wisdom in the Bible.
 When considering the three passages quoted earlier, I hope you can see the principles apply when dealing with adversity.